The Federal Government Lobbyist Registry

 • Awarding of any grant, contribution or other financial benefit.

-Being contacted to submit expert opinion and advice, advocating on the greater good of the public, or discussing peer review grants are not considered lobbying.
+Being contacted by government to submit expert opinion and advice, advocating for the greater good of the public, or discussing peer reviewed grants, are not considered lobbying.